Japan–Tonga relations: Trade

 In 2013, Tonga's exports to Japan (consisting primarily in pumpkins and tuna) were worth JPY 146 million, while its imports (mainly machinery) were worth JPY 460 million.
 Japan is Tonga's largest export market.

 Diplomatic missions

 Japan has sent only bureaucratic diplomats as ambassadors to Tonga.
-On the other hand, however, one of the Tongan ambassadors is a member of the royal family, Crown Prince Tupouto'a Lavaka (2010–2012).
+On the other hand, however, one of the Tongan ambassadors included a member of the royal family, Crown Prince Tupoutoʻa Lavaka (now Tupou VI).